Jordi Casals i Ariet: Incidents

 In June 1969, three months after Lassa fever reached Yale University, Casals fell ill with a fever and cold-like symptoms, with chills and severe muscle pain.
-On June 15, he was placed in an isolation unit.
+On 15 June, he was placed in an isolation unit.
 He had been tested for Lassa, but the results wouldn't be known for four days, and it was uncertain that he would survive that long.
 The decision was made for him to be inoculated with antibodies from nurse Lily Pinneo (convalescing at home in Rochester, New York), a decision researchers made according to Robert W. McCollum, chief of epidemiology.
 Casals recovered, and resumed his research.

-In December 1969, a technician at the laboratory was admitted to a hospital in Pennsylvania where he was visiting his family, with a fever of 105 F and in acute distress.
+In December 1969, a technician at the laboratory, Juan Roman, was admitted to a hospital in Pennsylvania where he was visiting his family, with a fever of 105 F and in acute distress.
 Antibiotics and other courses of treatment were prescribed, but he died five days later.
 A blood test confirmed the presence of Lassa virus.
 Although he worked at the Yale Arbovirus Research Unit where researchers were investigating the Lassa virus, he did not work in the actual facility where the virus was present, and he had no known contact with the virus.
 After his death, forty-one hospital personnel who had been in contact with him and seven family members were put under intense surveillance for two weeks in Pennsylvania, and in Puerto Rico where he was buried, but all managed to escape the infection.

-Casals confirmed that Ramon had succumbed to Lassa Fever.
+Casals confirmed that Roman had succumbed to Lassa Fever.
 This chilling information caused the group investigating the live virus to stop their investigation, and all samples were sent to a maximum security laboratory at the Center for Disease Control (CDC).